District Municipalities [Category C]:

 When other agencies deliver services, it is important that the municipal council keeps accountability.
 Councils have to develop systems to ensure that delegated functions are performed properly and within a clear policy framework.
 Contracts must be drawn up to ensure that agencies adhere to agreements.

-Standing Rules of Orders:
+Standing Rules and Order of Council:

 Composition of Council